momiji15/100-days-of-code/log.md

 **Thoughts**
 I'm counting the "Profile Looking" challenge towards my hour of code since it's a challenge that needs to be solved as opposed to "type and click 'Run Tests.'"
 For how tired I am, I am making some progresss on it.

+### Day 33: February 4, 2017

+**Today's Progress**
+- Finished the "Profile Lookup" challenge on FreeCodeCamp

+**Thoughts**
+Ended up having to consult the discussion forums to figure it out.
+I was so close.
+Once I got rid of some extraneous information in the for loop, it worked!